ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 └─────────┘
 ```

-As you can see, there are two different schemas for the same file but with different settings.

 # Text formats {#text-formats}

 For text formats ClickHouse reads the data row by row, extracts column values according to the format
-and then uses some recursive parsers and heuristics to determine the type of the values.
+and then uses some recursive parsers and heuristics to determine the type for each value.
 The maximum number of rows read from the data in schema inference
 is controlled by the setting `input_format_max_rows_to_read_for_schema_inference` with default value 25000.
-By default, all inferred types are [Nullable](../sql-reference/data-types/nullable.md), but you can change it using setting schema_inference_make_columns_nullable (see examples in [settings](#settings-for-text-formats) section)
+By default, all inferred types are [Nullable](../sql-reference/data-types/nullable.md), but you can change it using setting `schema_inference_make_columns_nullable` (see examples in [settings](#settings-for-text-formats) section).

 ## JSON formats {#json-formats}

-In JSON formats ClickHouse parses values according to JSON specification and then tries to fine the most appropriate data type for it.
+In JSON formats ClickHouse parses values according to JSON specification and then tries to find the most appropriate data type for them.

 Let's see how it works, what types can be inferred and what specific settings can be used in JSON formats.